Adversarial Robustness via Fisher-Rao Regularization: Acknowledgment

 \section{Acknowledgment}

-This work was supported by the Natural Sciences and Engineering Research Council of Canada, and McGill University in the framework of the NSERC/Hydro-Quebec Industrial Research Chair in Interactive Information Infrastructure for the Power Grid (IRCPJ406021-14).
-This work was performed using HPC resources from GENCI-IDRIS (Grant 20XX-AD011012277 and AD011013109).
-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 792464.
+The authors wish to thank the Associate Editor and the reviewers for their suggestions which significantly improved the manuscript.
+This work was supported by the NSERC, and McGill University in the framework of the NSERC/Hydro-Quebec Industrial Research Chair in Interactive Information Infrastructure for the Power Grid (IRCPJ406021-14).
+This work was performed using HPC resources from GENCI-IDRIS (Grant 2021-AD011012277 and AD011013109).
+This project has received funding from the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No 792464.

 \ifCLASSOPTIONcaptionsoff

 \fi

 \appendices